Penicillium rubens

 Penicillium rubens is a species of fungus in the genus Penicillium and was the first species known to produce the antibiotic penicillin.
 It was first described by Philibert Melchior Joseph Ehi Biourge in 1923.
+In 1929, Alexander Fleming at St Mary's Hospital, London discovered that the fungus produced an antibiotic that killed bacteria, and named the unknown compound penicillin.
+For the discovery and development of penicillin, Fleming shared the 1945 Nobel Prize in Physiology or Medicine with Ernst Boris Chain and Howard Florey.

-For the discovery of penicillin from this species Alexander Fleming shared the Nobel Prize in Physiology or Medicine in 1945.
-The original penicillin-producing type has been variously identified as Penicillium rubrum, P. notatum, and P. chrysogenum among others, but genomic comparison and phylogenetic analysis in 2011 resolved that it is P. rubens.
-It is the best source of penicillins and produces benzylpenicillin (G), phenoxymethylpenicillin (V) and octanoylpenicillin (K).
-It also produces other important bioactive compounds such as andrastin, chrysogine, fungisporin, roquefortine, and sorbicillins.
+There was long history of controversy on the exact identification of the original penicillin-producing species and was variously identified as Penicillium rubrum, P. notatum, and P. chrysogenum among others.
+It was only after genomic comparison and phylogenetic analysis in 2011 that the species was resolved as P. rubens.
+P. rubens is the best source of penicillins such as benzylpenicillin (G), phenoxymethylpenicillin (V) and octanoylpenicillin (K).
+It also produces another class of antibiotics, cephalosporins.
+It is also the source of other important bioactive compounds such as andrastin, chrysogine, fungisporin, roquefortine, and sorbicillins.

 History

-A French microbiologist Philibert Melchior Joseph Ehi Biourge was the first to describe P. rubens in 1923.
+Belgian microbiologist Philibert Melchior Joseph Ehi Biourge was the first to describe P. rubens in 1923.
 The medicinal importance was discovered by Alexander Fleming, a physician at St Mary's Hospital, London.
 In September 1928, Fleming found that one of his bacterial cultures (of Staphylococcus aureus) was contaminated with mould, and that the area around the mould inhibited bacterial growth.
 He gave the name penicillin for the purported antibacterial substance produced by the mould.
 After a series of experimental tests, he published his discovery in the June 1929 issue of the British Journal of Experimental Pathology.
 With the help of his colleague Charles J. La Touche, Fleming identified the fungus as Penicillium rubrum.

 But Charles Thom at the U. S. Department of Agriculture, Peoria, Illinois, compared the specimen with his collection of Penicillium species, and corrected the species as P. notatum.
 In his publication in 1931, he resolved that P. notatum was a member of P. chrysogenum species complex, which he had described in 1910.
 P. notatum was described by Swedish chemist Richard Westling in 1811.
 Thom adopted and popularised the use of P. chrysogenum.
 After discovery of other new species and taxonomic reexamination, three species, P. notatum, P. meleagrinum, and P. cyaneofulvum were recognised as P. chrysogenum.
 The Seventeenth International Botanical Congress held in Vienna, Austria, in 2005 adopted the name P. chrysogenum as the conserved name (nomen conservandum).

 Whole genome sequence and phylogenetic analysis, particularly using β-tubulin sequences, in 2011 showed that P. notatum is P. rubens, and that P. chrysogenum is a different species.